dgraph-io/pydgraph/README.md

 ## Using a client

-### Create a client
+### Creating a client

-A `DgraphClient` object can be initialised by passing it a list of `DgraphClientStub` clients as variadic arguments.
+You can initialize a `DgraphClient` object by passing it a list of `DgraphClientStub` clients as variadic arguments.
 Connecting to multiple Dgraph servers in the same cluster allows for better distribution of workload.